 GPAI model providers can argue against a systemic risk classification by presenting "sufficiently substantiated arguments" to the Commission, a process mirroring that for high-risk AI system providers.
 Providers of systemic risk GPAI models can also request to have their model reevaluated in their risk classification at a later stage.

-GPAI providers also need to have a publicly available and detailed summary of the content that was used to train the model.
+GPAI model providers also need to have a publicly available and detailed summary of the content that was used to train the model.
 Providers who are sitting outside the EU and who place their model on the Union’s market need to appoint an authorized representative who is established in the EU and who is responsible for the verification of the technical documentation or for providing the required information to the authorities, for instance.

 The documentation requirements are also extended and need to include detailed descriptions of the model evaluation strategies and results, the adversarial tests conducted and the system architecture explaining how software components build on or feed into each other and integrate into the overall processing.